gopheracademy/gopheracademy-web/content/advent-2017/go-grpc-beyond-basics.md

 **Tip:** `DialOption` values all have a **With** prefix, i.e grpc.**With**TransportCredentials

-*Fo more resources on enabling TLS for gRPC in Go:*
+*For more resources on enabling TLS for gRPC in Go:*

 [Using gRPC with Mutual TLS in Golang](http://krishicks.com/post/2016/11/01/using-grpc-with-mutual-tls-in-golang/)